baguilar6174/java-essential-training/src/functional/README.md

 - Lambda expressions are used to implement the single abstract method of the functional interface in a concise way.

 > "If we have more than one method, complex logic or we need use inheritance, we must use anonymous classes.
 If we have only one method, we can use lambda functions."

+## Method Reference

+- A method reference allows you to use an existing method without having to write an anonymous function or lambda to execute it.
+- It is a more compact way to use lambdas when the code we want to reuse is already defined in some method.
+- There are four main types of method references:
+  - **Static method reference:** uses a method that belongs to the class, not to an object.
+  - **Reference to an instance method of an object:** Uses a non-static method of an existing object.
+  - **Reference to an instance method of an arbitrary object:** Uses a non-static method of any object of a class.
+  - **Reference to a constructor:** Creates a new object by calling a constructor. constructor.